Why Hawaii is a Great Destination for Hiking

 Additional Costs to Consider for a Hawaii Hiking Trip

 1. Park Entrance Fees: Many of Hawaii's hiking trails are located within state or national parks, which may require an entrance fee.
-For example, the entrance fee for Hawaii Volcanoes National Park is $30 per vehicle or $25 per motorcycle, and the price is valid for seven days.
+For example, the entrance fee for Hawaii Volcanoes National Park is $30 per vehicle or $25 per motorcycle, and the fee is valid for seven days.
 Be sure to research the parks you plan to visit and budget accordingly.

-2. Gear Rentals: If you don't have your hiking gear, you may need to rent equipment such as hiking boots, backpacks, and trekking poles.
+2. Gear Rentals: If you don't have your own hiking gear, you may need to rent equipment such as hiking boots, backpacks, and trekking poles.
 Rental prices can vary depending on the equipment and the length of your rental period.
 Some popular rental companies in Hawaii include REI and The Snorkel Store.

 Tips for Saving Money on a Hawaii Hiking Vacation